 Bristol-Myers Squibb Co.
-(BMY) is planning to sell an experimental migraine drug that’s in mid-stage testing because the medicine isn’t a good fit for its business, according to a person familiar with the matter.
+(BMY:US) is planning to sell an experimental migraine drug that’s in mid-stage testing because the medicine isn’t a good fit for its business, according to a person familiar with the matter.

 While the drug, called BMS-927711, has completed the second of three phases of testing generally needed for market approval, the New York-based drugmaker hasn’t yet reported the data.
 A successful finding may set off the process to either sell the product, or license it, according to the person familiar with the matter, who spoke on condition of anonymity because the company hasn’t yet made the plans public.